robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-schema-design/backfill_column.md

----
-title: "Column backfilling with alter/update using a dictionary"
+#Column backfilling with alter/update using a dictionary
 linkTitle: "Column backfilling from dictionary"
 weight: 100
 description: >-